zyt9lsb/covid19-forecast-hub/code/shiny/README.md

 from the base folder of the repository.

+If you would like to set default team and default model to Latest Viz in shiny app, please add to ```.Rprofile``` and then restart R session

+    shiny::shinyOptions(default_team = "default team name")
+    shiny::shinyOptions(default_model = "default model name")

 ## Background

 Originally the app was designed to be an internal tool for the COVID-19 Forecast